DR Congo, M23 rebels sign deal in Qatar to end fighting in eastern Congo

 The decades-long conflict has roots in the 1994 Rwandan genocide, with M23 made up primarily of ethnic Tutsi fighters.

-The fighting has killed thousands and displaced hundreds of thousands more this year while escalating the risk of a full-blown regional war.
+The Congolese fighting has killed thousands and displaced hundreds of thousands more this year, while escalating the risk of a full-blown regional war.

-Several of Congo’s neighbours already have troops deployed in the volatile region.
+Several of DRC’s neighbours already have troops deployed in the volatile region.

+Al Jazeera’s Alain Uaykani, reporting from Goma in the DRC, said that the development was significant for the people of the country.
+He said that the situation had been “very unstable on the ground” before the agreement.

+“The declaration signed today between the DR Congo government and M23 paves the way for a widespread discussion,” he added.

+“This… marks a major milestone in the ongoing efforts to achieve lasting peace, security, and stability in eastern DRC and the wider Great Lakes region,” African Union chairperson Mahmoud Ali Youssouf said in a statement.

-In March, Qatar brokered a surprise meeting between DRC President Felix Tshisekedi and his Rwandan counterpart Paul Kagame during which they called for an “immediate and unconditional” ceasefire.
+In March, Qatar brokered a surprise meeting between DRC President Felix Tshisekedi and his Rwandan counterpart Paul Kagame, during which they called for an “immediate and unconditional” ceasefire.

 That led to direct talks, also in Doha, between the DRC and M23.